Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Introduction

+In fact, up to crucial signs, the relations in this algebra $s\VWd$ are exactly the ones from \cite[Section~4]{Nazarov}, \cite[Definition 2.1]{ES}.
+We prove it has a basis completely analogous to \cite[Section~2.2]{ES}.
+Its polynomial subalgebra (generated by elements as in \cite[(2.4), Lemma~11.5]{ES}) is defined using the action of the element $\Omega$ from above.
+The algebra $s\VWd$ can also be seen as a degenerate affine version of the odd or marked Brauer algebra studied in \cite{M}, \cite{KT}. \\

-In both papers, the authors use the term {\it affine periplectic Brauer algebra} for what we call {\it odd VW-algebra}.
-We prefer the second terminology, since by making the parallel to the type $A$ situation we are in fact dealing here with a {\it degenerate version} of an affine periplectic Brauer algebra or an odd degenerate version of an affine BMW-algebra.
-We see the construction here in parallel with Drinfeld's degenerate version of an affine Hecke algebra, \cite{Dri} in type $A$, or with the VW-algebras or affine Nazarov-Wenzl algebras, \cite{ES}, \cite{AMR} which are degenerate versions of the affine BMW-algebras, \cite{DR}.
+The affine VW-superalgebras were considered independently in \cite{CP}, where a basis theorem is formulated as well.
+We should also mention some overlap with \cite{Col}, which independently introduced the Casimir elements and Jucys--Murphy elements and classified blocks using totally different methods.
+In both papers, the authors use the term {\it affine periplectic Brauer algebra} for what we call {\it affine VW-superalgebra}.
+We prefer the second terminology, since (by making the parallel to the type $A$ situation) we are in fact dealing here with an affine VW-algebra (in the sense of \cite{ES}) in the supersetting.
+We see the construction here in parallel with Drinfeld's degenerate version of an affine Hecke algebra, \cite{Dri} in type $A$.
+The affine VW-algebras from \cite{ES} were originally introduced in \cite{Nazarov} and further studied in \cite{AMR} and also briefly as degenerate affine BMW-algebras in \cite{DRV}.
+Using partly our results, aspects of the representation theory in the non-affine case are studied in \cite{CE}.